|Final approach: the inner and outer wing flaps and body flap are visible at the aft end of the descending Orbiter. Image credit: NASA.|

 The 20 September 1944 ditching test became a pivotal event in aerospace history.
 It brought home to engineers as never before the powerful forces that ditching brought to bear on aircraft.
 It led NACA Langley to study ditching behavior in many types of aircraft.
 Because ditching full-size planes was both costly and dangerous, the lab developed techniques for testing scale-model airplanes in a water trough in what became known as the Langley Impacting Structures Facility (LISF).
 Above all, their experiments showed that ditching was actually crashing.

 Fast forward 30 years to 1975.
-The era of scale-model experiments was gradually drawing to a close - computer models of complex phenomena, though still crude and costly, had made their debut in aviation and other fields.
+The era of scale-model experiments was gradually drawing to a close — computer models of complex phenomena, though still crude and costly, had made their debut in aviation and other fields.
 When NASA had formed in 1958, Langley had become one of its research centers.
-With the splashdown of the Apollo-Soyuz Test Project Apollo Command Module in the Pacific Ocean in July 1975, the era of U.S. space capsules was over.
+With the splashdown of the Apollo-Soyuz Test Project Apollo Command Module in the Pacific Ocean in July 1975, the first era of U.S. space capsules was over.
 The era of wings in Earth orbit was about the begin.

 |The Space Shuttle stack as envisioned in 1975 with major components indicated.
-Image credit: NASA|
+Image credit: NASA.|

-In the event that two of the Orbiter's three Space Shuttle Main Engines (SSMEs) failed early in its ascent to space, the Orbiter would need to return to KSC; however, depending upon when the engines failed, it might not have enough altitude and energy to turn around, line up with the Shuttle runway, and stretch out its descent.
+In the event that two of the Orbiter's three Space Shuttle Main Engines (SSMEs) failed early in its ascent to space, the Orbiter would need to return to KSC; however, depending on when the engines failed, it might not have enough altitude and energy to turn around, line up with the Shuttle runway, and stretch out its descent.
 In that case, it would probably fall short of the coast.

 In October 1975, William Thomas, a former Langley engineer who had taken a job with Grumman Aerospace Corporation in Bethpage, New York, published results of 67 tests of a 1/20-scale model of the Space Shuttle Orbiter.
-The tests occurred in the LISF starting in 1974.
+The tests took place in the LISF starting in 1974.
 The actual Orbiter was planned to be 37.2 meters (122 feet) long, so the tests saw a 1.86-meter (6.1-foot) fiberglass and balsa-wood Orbiter launched into a broad trough of water using a ceiling-mounted "catapult" device.
 The trough could simulate smooth seas or seas with swells and waves.

 The model included a replaceable balsa insert designed to give some sense of the belly damage a ditching Orbiter could expect.
-Weights enabled Thomas to simulate either 32,000-pound or 65,000-pound cargoes in its cargo bay.
+Removable weights enabled Thomas to simulate either 32,000-pound or 65,000-pound cargoes in its cargo bay.
 With the lighter cargo, the full-scale Orbiter would weigh 85,464 kilograms (188,247 pounds); with the heavier, 103,200 kilograms (227,313 pounds).
 The corresponding model weights were 10.68 kilograms (23.53 pounds) and 12.9 kilograms (28.41 pounds).
 Small lead weights permitted tests at intermediate Orbiter weights and allowed Thomas to trim the model so that it would, for example, dip one wing as it approached the water.